ourlifeloop/marketing/src/cms/training-faqs/why-can-i-not-see-the-work-requests-tab.md

 ---
 question: Why can I not see the work requests tab?
-answer: If you do not have the permissions to view "Work Requests", then you will not have the ability to see the work Requests tab.
+answer: If you do not have the permissions to view "Work Requests", then you will not have the ability to see the work requests tab.
 If you need this permission on, please talk to your local community LifeLoop Champion.
 isMobile: false
 topics: